nikku/markmark/README.md

 ## What is this

-Language tooling and code intelligence for markdown files:
+Language tooling and code intelligence for [Markdown](https://en.wikipedia.org/wiki/Markdown) files:

 * [x] Go to definition
 * [x] Find references